Poppy Cleall: Club career

 Cleall signed for Bristol Ladies in 2010 and moved to Saracens Women from 2012 to 2016.

 She returned to Bristol for the 2016/17 season but rejoined Saracens in 2017, where she continues to play.

 During her time at Saracens, Cleall has achieved three back to back Women's Premiership titles.
 She was named Player of the Match in the 2019 final.

 She was named Player of the Match in the 21/22 season semis final as Saracens beat Quins.
 They won the title after defeating Exeter Chiefs in the final.

 Honours

+Awarded an Honorary doctorate of Arts from Bournemouth University for her work in women’s rugby and founded the Women’s Rugby Agency.